-(\$ Millions) Actuarial (Gains) or Losses Expected Actuarial Obligation Actuarial Obligation as of June 30, 2019 Expected increase due to interest Expected decrease due to payments Expected Actuarial Obligation as of June 30, 2020 \$ 288.2 19.2 (27.2) 280.2 Actuarial (Gains) or Losses by Source Changes in Investment Return and Demographic Assumptions Change in Premium/Penalty less than expected Part A Enrollment less than expected Change in Medical Trend Assumption Change in Part A Enrollment Assumptions All other sources (Gain) or loss on the Actuarial Obligation - (4.0) (4.3) - - - 1.8 (6.5) Actual Actuarial Obligation Actuarial Obligation as of June 30, 2020 273.7
+(\$ Millions) (Ga tuarial ains) or osses Expected Actuarial Obligation Actuarial Obligation as of June 30, 2020 \$ 273.7 Expected increase due to interest Expected decrease due to payments 18.3 (26.4) Expected Actuarial Obligation as of June 30, 2021 265.6 Actuarial (Gains) or Losses by Source Changes in Investment Return and Demographic Assumptions Change in Premium/Penalty greater (less) than expected 4.3 Part A Enrollment greater (less) than expected (5.9) Change in Medical Trend Assumption - Change in Part A Enrollment Assumptions - All other sources l - (5.1) (Gain) or loss on the Actuarial Obligation (6.7) Actual Actuarial Obligation Actuarial Obligation as of June 30, 2021 \$ 258.9

-Based on the 2019 valuation, the Actuarial Obligation was expected to decrease to \$282.1 million as of June 30, 2020.
-The actual Actuarial Obligation of \$273.7 million represents a net actuarial gain of \$6.5 million.
-This gain was caused by premiums less than expected and lower than assumed enrollment in the program.
+Based on the 2020 valuation, the Actuarial Obligation was expected to decrease to \$267.4 million as of June 30, 2021.
+The actual Actuarial Obligation of \$258.9 million represents a net actuarial gain of \$8.5 million.
+This gain was caused by lower than assumed enrollment in the program and higher mortality rates than assumed during the period.